Home

 Your plan needs to spell out the following, with no room for doubt:

 • Exact Times and Locations for Exchanges: Don't settle for "Friday evening."
 Nail it down.
-Is it "Friday at 6:00 PM at Mom's front door" or "Sunday at 7:00 PM at the Starbucks halfway between our homes"?
-Be specific.
+Is it "Friday at 6:00 PM at Mom's front door"?

-• Communication Protocols: Set some ground rules for how you'll talk about the kids.
-Agreeing to use a co-parenting app for all non-emergency chats can be a lifesaver.
+• Communication Protocols: Agreeing to use a co-parenting app for all non-emergency chats can be a lifesaver.

-• Access to Information: The agreement should state plainly that both parents have the right to get school reports and medical records directly from the source.
+• Access to Information: Both parents have the right to get school reports and medical records directly.

 Planning for Holidays and Special Occasions

-Without one, a regular weekend visit will inevitably crash into a major holiday, and you'll be left scrambling and arguing.
+Without a holiday plan, a regular weekend visit will inevitably crash into a major holiday, and you'll be left scrambling.

 Building Your Agreement Checklist